HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 3. Select the modes to compare from the drop-down lists in the comparison columns.
 The comparison result is displayed.

 ![Compare Mode](../../assets/images/compareMode.png)

-The comparison result shows the following:

-- number of fields of each mode
-- common fields between the compared modes
-- fields not existing in the respective modes

 !!!note
-    A field available in only one mode is highlighted, and then indicated as **Field not existing** in the other mode.
+    - A field available in only one mode is highlighted, and then indicated as **Field not existing** in the other mode.
+    - Fields with differences are highlighted.

 !!!tip
-    - Click the **Show only fields with differences** toggle to only show fields that aren't available in the compared modes.
+    - Click the **Show only fields with differences** toggle to only show fields with differences.
     - In case there are too many fields, and you want to find a specific field, you can enter the field name in the **Search Field** to only display the specific field if available.
     - Click **Add New Column** to add more modes in the comparison.
     - Click the close icon to close the **Mode Compare - <form name\>** page.